Brian Deegan

 Brian Deegan (born May 9, 1974) is an American professional freestyle motocross rider and racing driver.

-Deegan was the first to do a twisting backflip 360 in competition.
-With a total of 10 medals (two golds and seven bronzes), he is the most decorated Freestyle Motocross rider in X Games history and the only rider to have competed in at least one event in every X Games.
+Deegan was the first to land a 360 in a freestyle motocross competition.
+With a total of 16 X Games medals across multiple disciplines, he is one of the most decorated athletes in X Games history, with 12 in motocross and 4 in rally car racing.

 A co-founder of the Metal Mulisha clothing line, Deegan is one of the most recognizable names in action sports.
-He earned 10 XG medals in Moto X, before he made the transition to four wheels.
-In 2010, Deegan earned double silver in Racing and RallyCross.
+In the 2010s, Deegan transitioned to rallycross in the Global Rallycross Championship and off-road trucks in the Lucas Oil Off Road Racing Championship series.
+In 2010, Deegan earned double silver in Rally Car Racing and RallyCross.
 In 2011, he took RallyCross gold and came back to earn bronze in 2012.

 Racing career

-Deegan became a pro supercross rider with Team Moto XXX at age 17.
-In 1997 at the LA Coliseum, Deegan won the 125cc main and ghost rode his bike across the finish line.
-This was the beginning of what we know today as Freestyle Motocross.
+Deegan became a professional supercross rider with Team Moto XXX at age 17.
+In 1997 at the Los Angeles Memorial Coliseum, Deegan won the 125cc main and ghost rode his bike across the finish line.

-In 2004, at the Winter X Games, Deegan crashed while attempting a twisting backflip 360 over a 100 ft snow double, breaking his femur and both wrists.
-He came back 6 months later to place fourth at the Summer X Games.
+In 2004, at the Winter X Games, Deegan crashed while attempting a twisting backflip 360 over a 100 ft jump, landing on hard-packed snow and ice and breaking his femur and both wrists.
+He returned 6 months later to place fourth at the 2004 Summer X Games.

 Switching to four wheels in 2009, Deegan ventured into short course off-road racing in the Lucas Oil Off Road Racing Series' Unlimited Lites division.
 He ultimately won the championship over more experienced off-road drivers.

 At the 2010 X Games, Deegan competed in the Rally Car event at the Los Angeles Memorial Coliseum.
 He finished second behind Tanner Foust after making a wrong turn during the race.
 He also competed in Rally Car Super Rally, again finishing second behind Tanner Foust.

 At X Games XVII, Deegan won gold in RallyCross.